matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 #### Stage 3: Assembly & quality assessment
 To proceed with assembly & QC, "uncomment" Stage 3 in the Snakefile & run Snakemake.

+#### Stage 4: Annotation
+To proceed with annotation, "uncomment" Stage 4 in the Snakefile & run Snakemake.

 # Adjusting parameters